holoviz/pyviz_comms/README.md

-# jupyterlab_holoviews
+# jupyterlab_pyviz

-A JupyterLab extension for rendering HoloViews content
+A JupyterLab extension for rendering PyViz content

 ## Prerequisites